benesposito/Themer/README.md

 ** note that at the moment, themer gets installed to my personal ~/scripts/ directory, since it is not ready for nor anticipated that others will use it yet

+To change the install directory, edit makefile and modify the INSTALL_DIR variable

 ## Purpose

 Themer is used to quickly switch between many slightly different versions of files.
-For example, if your i3 setup has a light and a dark theme, you can create one i3.config file with {THEME:DARK} and {THEME:LIGHT} headers (ended using the {THEME:ENDTHEME} header), and running `themer dark` or `themer light` will automatically create an i3 config using only the respective sections
+For example, if your i3 setup has a light and a dark theme, you can create one i3.config file with `{THEME:DARK}` and `{THEME:LIGHT}` headers (ended using the `{THEME:ENDTHEME}` header), and running `themer dark` or `themer light` will automatically create an i3 config using only the respective sections

 ## Tutorial